ucsb-cs56-projects/cs56-games-maze/W18_proj00.md

 ### Current Code

-Class are well divided for the most part but the MazeGui.java is really largee.
+Current code is well organized and documented.
+Class names are coherent enough to understand because you can get a feel of what's in the classes.
+Classes are neatly divided for the most part but the MazeGui.java is really large.
 Maybe can be divided up a little bit more.
 Manny inner class in
 MazeGui.java.
+Easy to read and understand, no current problems with interpreting the classes.

 ### Test Coverage
+Only has test coverage for the basic functionality of the grid, but no other tests covered for any other features.